ylow/turicreate/userguide/object_detection/README.md

 may actually help to prevent such mistakes, even though they are not marked up explicitly.

-The lists of bounding boxes should be placed inside an SFrame alongside the
+The lists of bounding boxes should be placed inside an XFrame alongside the
 images:

 ```python